Skip to main content

 Discovering and inspecting payloads within a service can pose significant challenges, particularly when the service documentation lacks comprehensive information about webhook payload samples.
 This information gap necessitates an exploratory approach to uncover the behavior of the service.

-Beeceptor acts as an HTTP bin or a bucket, offering a comprehensive view of incoming HTTP requests.
-This is incredibly valuable, as you can review and analyze event components like HTTP headers, request and response bodies.
-When you trigger these scenario in the application, they are received at Beeceptor and stored for a duration of your development giving you an easier access.
+Beeceptor acts as an asynchronous event receiver, offering a comprehensive view of incoming event data.
+This is incredibly valuable, as you can review and analyze event components like headers and payloads.
+When you trigger events in an application where Beeceptor endpoint is configured as the event receiver, they are received at Beeceptor and stored for the duration of your development, giving you easy access for review and analysis.

 Public Endpoint & Frequent Redeployment Of Service